MatthewCash/MCASH-bot/README.md

 # mcash-bot

 > This is a personal selfbot for my Discord account.
-I no longer use it because selfbots violate the TOS, but it still works well
+I no longer use it because selfbots violate the TOS, but it still works well and I update it from time to time just for fun.

 ## Server Installation Instructions